kleinesfilmroellchen/sof-language/docs/src/Reference/Types.md

+r[type]
 # Types

 Any value that is contained on the stack and visible to the SOF program has one of a few types.
 Types form a hierarchy, with certain types being considered subtypes of others.
 This means that any operation allowed on the parent type is also allowed on the subtype, with possibly diverging behavior.

+r[type.error]
+Any operation may specify the operand types on which it is valid.
+Supplying any operation with an operand of a different type causes a [TypeError](Errors.md).

+r[type.hidden]
 Some types are considered **hidden**.
 This means the user cannot fully interact with them.

+r[type.value]
 ## Value

-Base type of all other types.
+**Value** or **Any** is used to refer to any type, or the union of all types.

+r[type.callable]
 ## Callable

+**Subtype of:** Value

-Technically speaking: Any type that can be operated on with the call operator `.`.
-But as this applies to every type, Callable is mostly used as a term to mean more complex types that actually execute logic when called.
-The most important callables are Identifier (performs nametable lookup), CodeBlock, and Function.
+Any type that can be operated on with the call operator `.`.

+r[type.identifier]
-## Identifier
+### Identifier

-A specialized string-like type that can only contain specific characters (mostly letters and numbers).
-Used for name binding, i.e. the def and call operator families.
+**Subtype of:** Callable

+A string-like type for textual identifiers used in name binding.

+r[type.identifier.call]
+Invoking a call on an identifier performs name lookup.

+> [!NOTE]
+> Identifiers provide almost none of the functionality of strings.
+They are not intended to be used as an alternative string type.

+r[type.primitive]
-## Primitive
+### Primitive

+**Subtype of:** Callable

-Any type that returns itself when called and can be specified with a simple literal.
-All the following basic data types are primitives.
+Any type that can be specified with a simple literal.

+r[type.primitive.call]
+Invoking a call on a primitive performs the identity operation, i.e. it returns the primitive’s value. `Boolean` is an exception to this.

+r[type.number]
 ### Number

+**Subtype of:** Primitive

-Base type for number types.
-Arithmetic operations only operate on Numbers.
+Any numeric type.
+Arithmetic operations only operate on numbers.

+r[type.integer]
 #### Integer

-Normal integral positive/negative Number.
-The reference implementation uses 64-bit storage, but this is not mandatory.
-Ideally, Integers have no limit on their size other than memory.
+**Subtype of:** Number

+Integral signed number type.
+MUST be represented in two’s-complement.
+All operations perform wrapping arithmetic by default, discarding any carries.
+Minimum representable range must be $\[ -2^{63} ; 2^{63}-1 \]$, i.e. 64 bits.

+r[type.decimal]
-#### Float/Decimal
+#### Decimal

-Floating-point Number, 64 bits in the reference implementation.
-May be indefinitely precise.
+**Subtype of:** Number

+Real number type.
+The precision required should either match DEC64[^dec64], or IEEE 754-2019[^float] double-precision floating-point.
+Higher precision is allowed.

+r[type.decimal.nan]
+A *NaN* value of unspecified representation MUST be available.
+Infinite values may be available and may have specific behavior in certain operations in interpreters that support them.
+Otherwise, infinities have the behavior of NaN.

+r[type.boolean]
 ### Boolean

+**Subtype of:** Primitive

+Truth value, either `true` or `false`.

+r[type.boolean.call]
-Truth value, either `true` or `false`, the basis of program control flow.
-When called (future) it takes two elements from the stack and returns the lower one if it is `true`, or the higher one if it is `false`.
+When called, it takes two elements from the stack and returns the lower one if it is `true`, or the higher one if it is `false`.

+r[type.string]
 ### String

-Piece of text, infinitely long (memory-limited), all Unicode characters/code points supported.
+**Subtype of:** Primitive

+A string is a sequence of Unicode code points, represented in UTF-8.
+Its maximum length may be arbitrarily large.

+r[type.codeblock]
 ## CodeBlock

-A code block created with curly braces; contains SOF code to be executed without a safe environment or arguments/return values.
-The most basic Callable that has user-definable behavior; therefore, it is often used to compose operations and Callables that require other Callables.
+**Subtype of:** Callable

+A code block is a list of tokens, created by enclosing these tokens in a pair of braces `{` and `}`.

+r[type.codeblock.call]
+When called, it executes the list of tokens.

+r[type.function]
 ## Function

+**Subtype of:** Callable

-A combination of a CodeBlock to be executed and a positive integer amount of arguments, possibly 0.
-When called, protects its internals through the use of an FD and places its arguments above that on the stack to be used by its code.
+A function is a combination of a list of tokens to be executed and a positive (or zero) integer amount of arguments.

+r[type.function.call]
+When a function is called, it retrieves a number of values from the stack equal to the number of arguments.
+Then, it places a Function Nametable on the stack.
+Then, it places the arguments back on the stack, in the same order.

+r[type.object]
 ## Object

-A data collection like a nametable, with the difference that objects are user-creatable and do not serve the role of stack delineation or as targets for `def`.
+**Subtype of:** Value

+An object is a key-value store that the user can freely modify.
+When a method is called on the object, the object is used as a nametable, allowing easy modification via normal definition operations.

+r[type.constructor]
 ## Constructor

+**Subtype of:** Callable

+A constructor is a special kind of function responsible for object creation.

+r[type.constructor.call]
-A special kind of function that, when called, creates a new object and is able to initialize that object.
+When called, it creates a new object and is able to initialize that object.

-# Errors

-SOF throws a variety of errors when you mess something up.
-Currently, errors cannot be caught; for the possibility of adding this feature later, the `except` PT is reserved.

-## SyntaxError

-The input is not correct SOF syntax.
-This will occur:

-- on unclosed strings, block comments and braces
-- on too many closing braces
-- on wrong Integer, Boolean and Decimal literals
-- on invalid identifiers

-Syntax errors are unrecoverable, that is, they may never be caught.

-## TypeError

-An operation was attempted on incompatible or unsupported types.
-This will occur:

-- on any native operation that has typed arguments.
-- on PTs that require specific types.
-E.g.: `def`, call operator.

-## NameError

-It was attempted to retrieve the value of an identifier that is not defined in the current scope(s).

-## ArithmeticError

-An illegal mathematical operation was attempted: mostly divide by zero or its derivatives.

-## StackAccessError

-An operation attempted an illegal modification of the Stack:

-- The end of the stack was reached; accessing the GNT/NNT is not allowed.
-- An FD was reached; Stack access beyond it is not allowed.

-## StackSizeError

-(future) The Stack has reached the maximum feasible size.
-This will most likely only occur on recursive programs with deep recursion levels.
+---

+[^dec64]: Douglas Crockford: *DEC64*. <https://www.crockford.com/dec64.html>
+[^float]: "IEEE Standard for Floating-Point Arithmetic," in IEEE Std 754-2019 (Revision of IEEE 754-2008), vol., no., pp.1-84, 22 July 2019, doi: 10.1109/IEEESTD.2019.8766229.